enoklearn/engineering/resources/intra-team-coordination-intro.md

   - Product Designer - 1
   - Software Developer - 2-4
 - **Communication Channel Equation**: (N*(N-1)) / 2)
+  - "N" = The number of members on a team
   - The fewer team members the fewer communication channels and time spent staying coordinated on effort

 **Responsibility of product team "manager" roles:**
 - **Project Manager** - The owners of a discrete project and its scope, schedule, and budget.
-- **Product Owner** - Typically affiliated with Scrum environments, this role owns the conversion of a business problem to solve into tasks a product team can execute
+- **Product Owner** - Typically affiliated with Scrum environments, this role owns the conversion of a "business problem to solve" into tasks a product team can execute
-- **Product Manager** - This role, acting like a "mini-CEO" of a product creates and owns product vision and strategy, and acts as the crossroads of all business functions in delivering product to the market
+- **Product Manager** - This role, acting like a "mini-CEO" of a product, creates and owns product vision and strategy, and acts as the crossroads of all business functions in delivering product to the market
   - The real difference comes down to how much ownership and authority they're given over scope, quality, and budget
 - Other titles you may may come across
   - Agile Project Manager
   - Program Manager